AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

    In simultaneous order, all the recipients receive the Adobe Sign agreement and can take action in parallel to each other.

-1. Use the Agreement Id Field to associate a bindref (or name of a field for schema-less forms) to Agreement ID (agreementId).
-It adds Agreement ID to afBoundData section of submitted data.
+1. Use the Agreement Id Field to associate a bindref to Agreement ID (agreementId).
+It adds Agreement ID to afBoundData section of submit data for schema-based forms.
+The Agreement ID is also added to afSubmissionInfo section in the submitted data for all Adobe Sign-enabled forms.
 You can use the agreement ID for tracking agreement status using custom code (requires custom implementation).

 1. [Add recipients to an Adaptive Form](working-with-adobe-sign.md#addsignerstoanadaptiveform) and tap the Done ![Save](assets/save_icon.svg) icon to save the changes.